Skip to main content

 I chose to study abroad because I knew it was an opportunity that I likely would not get again.
 I have never traveled outside the country, and NC State offers so many incredible study abroad opportunities ranging across many areas of study so it was hard to choose one program.
 I chose this program in particular for two reasons: The program’s focus is on conservation biology, which is the area of study I want to pursue as a career in the future; and the opportunities to experience tidal creeks and snorkel along the coral reefs surrounding the island.

-What is a moment of your trip that you will never forget?
+What is a moment of your program that you will never forget?

-What did you learn about yourself through this trip?
+What did you learn about yourself through this program?

 Were you surprised by anything during your time abroad?

-What new skills or information did you learn during your trip?
+What new skills or information did you learn during your program?

 How did your study abroad experience prepare you for your future career?